 Depending on the sentence that has been handed down, the device may need to be installed anywhere from 6 months to two years.
 Current devices may also request rolling tests on a random basis while the vehicle is running.
 This is in an attempt to bypass the loophole that anyone can blow into the device.

 Contravening any of the laws regarding the interlock device can carry severe penalties in Arizona.
 It is therefore highly recommended to contact a lawyer who is experienced in the law should you be charged with a DUI.
-Robert A. Dodell, Attorney at Law, can provide the best legal advice and representation regarding DUI and Interlock Device legislation.
+Robert A. Dodell, DUI Lawyer, can provide the best legal representation regarding DUI and Interlock Device legislation.